JYuenChia/G3_OCC3_FinancialPlanner/README.md

 - Open `frontend/login.html` in your browser to start the application.
 - **Note:** Ensure the backend is running so the frontend can communicate with the API.

+### 4. Running Tests
+- Navigate to the `backend/` directory.
+- Run `npm test` to execute both the unit and functional test suites via Jest.
 ---

 ## Project Structure Overview